WIN Level 3 Training

 By booking on the training, students agree that:

-1. They will have the correct entry requirements for the Level 3 training.
+1. Accurate and true information is provided that they have the necessary entry requirements for the Level 3 WIN training.

-3. Barring unexpected circumstances, the student agrees to attend all the course elements and fully complete the training according to the timetable provided and agree to commit the time requirement for completing 30 hours of training, delivered via online teaching sessions, 2 residential days at our base in East Northants and to commit to the required100 hours of additional study/reading time.
+3. Barring unexpected circumstances, students agree to attend all the course elements as scheduled and fully complete the training according to the timetable provided and agree to commit to the time requirement for completing 30 hours of training, delivered via online teaching sessions, attending a 3 day residential at our base in East Northants and to commit to the required hours of additional study/reading time (approx 100 hours).

-5. Students undertake to ensure that they have the necessary insurance cover, enhanced DBS disclosure and suitable First Aid qualification for the client groups they will be working with, in place prior to running their 6 practical sessions for assessment.
+5. Students undertake to ensure that they have the necessary insurance cover, enhanced DBS disclosure and suitable First Aid qualification for the client groups they will be working with, which need to be sent to the trainer for assessment at least 2 weeks in advance of a student running their practical WIN sessions.

 6. Students must make Outdoor Tribe CIC aware of any issue with or medical reason that will impact on them participating in any of the activities listed below: